 These distractions prevent us from focusing on work that matters and contributes towards us feeling overwhelmed and over-worked every day yet at the same time, leaving us feeling we are not doing work that really matters.
 We are reacting rather than being proactive.

 Deep work prevents us from reacting by scheduling time for focused work where we turn off all our notifications and devices for an hour or two and sit down in a quiet place undisturbed to focus on work that matters.
+It allows us to focus without distraction.

 It does work and it is something I have been using for years when I need to get a book finished or I have an important project to complete.
 Two hours set aside for planned focused work puts me in a position to get my projects completed on time and to a high level of quality.